 San Juan River

 We have had good reports from the San Juan!
-Less pressure from anglers and steadier flows have helped fish to settle into better feeding patterns.
+The Lake has turned over.
+So, don't be afraid to use a little bigger flies and tippet.
 Chocolate midges, UV midges, and tiny red annelids have been productive in the higher stretches, and there is always a chance of seeing a good baetis hatch down lower.
 We have been catching some really nice fish in the upper section of the river.

 Red River (53 cfs)

 The Red has been good to great the last few days.
 Nice browns and cutbows are in the water system right now.
-Please start looking for redds and avoid stepping on them.
 The beatis should be hatching especially on cloudy days.
 The farther you get away from the hatchery the bigger fish you will find.
 Beatis nymphs and dries, buggers, and eggs have been my go to bugs.

 No recent reports